puppetpies/Snippets/Crystal - Ruby dynamic vs static.md

-# Crystal - Ruby dyamic vs static
+# Crystal - Ruby Dynamic vs Static

 The main difference between Ruby and Crystal is Ruby is a dynamic interpeted language and Crystal is a compiled and statically typed language, oh and everythings an object.